Why do mountain bikers whip? 🚴

 What is a whip in mountain biking?

-The whips are mainly meant to push the rider forward, so they don’t lose speed as they descend a steep hill or go up a steep hill.
+The whips are mainly meant to push the rider forward, so they don’t lose speed as they descend a steep hill or as they go up a steep hill.
 This helps them maintain gravity so the rider can stay stable on the bike as it goes over bumps and rocks.
 The momentum generated by these whips is what pushes them forward during the fast descents of a mountain bike trail.

 If you want to learn more about the risk of mountain biking, you can take a look at our recent mountain biking dangers and injuries blog post.

 A whip is a cause of confusion, frustration, and even injury for many mountain bikers.
-It’s the act of rotating the handlebars around the steering axis to turn or lean while the cyclist is in the air before landing.
+It’s the act of rotating the handlebars around the steering axis to turn or lean, while the cyclist is in the air before landing.

 Why do mountain bikers turn their handlebars when they jump?